 FONGA is comprised of leaders of non-government organisations in the community and health sectors providing services to people experiencing disadvantage in NSW.
 Services represented include ageing, disability, youth, women, domestic violence, housing and justice.
 FONGA meetings offer an opportunity for information sharing, problem solving, innovation and collaboration on shared challenges across the sector and vulnerable communities.

-If you would like to be involved in FONGA, contact Executive Support Officer Jay Seto for further information.
+If you would like to be involved in FONGA, contact Executive Support Officer Sarah Barnett for further information.

-Regional Forum brings together regionally-based non-government organisations and networks that work across a range of service areas and diverse communities in NSW.
+We have replaced Regional Forum with a Regional Members Meeting convened online every three to four months.
+Regional Members Meetings bring together regionally-based non-government organisations and networks that work across a range of service areas and diverse communities in NSW.
 Members are leaders in their own region with close connections to their communities and strong knowledge of local and place-based issues.
-Regional Forum provides an opportunity for NCOSS to support regional members and to be informed about regional community and sector needs.
-Importantly, Regional Forum brings a unique and valuable regional perspective to NCOSS’s policy and advocacy work.

 Health Equity Alliance